 Revenue from construction contracts is recognised according to the stage of completion (percentage-of-completion method).

 Interest income is recognised pro rata temporis in accordance with the effective interest method.
 Income from royalties is deferred in accordance with the substance of the relevant agreements and recognised pro rata temporis.

 Cost of sales

-The cost of sales comprises the cost of goods and services sold and includes directly attributable material and labour costs as well as directly attributable overheads, including depreciation of production equipment and amortisation of certain intangible assets, as well as write-downs of inventories.
+The cost of sales comprises the cost of goods and services sold and includes directly attributable material and labour costs as well as directly attributable overheads, including depreciation of production equipment, amortisation expense on capitalised development costs and certain intangible assets, and write-downs of inventories.
 Cost of sales also includes additions to warranty provisions, which are recognised in the amount of the estimated cost at the date on which the related product is sold.

 Financial income and expenses

 Financial income and expenses mainly consist of interest expenses on financial liabilities, interest income from financial receivables, interest income from leases and the interest cost on leases, exchange rate gains and losses on financial activities and the net interest cost of the defined benefit obligation.